 - For computerized information about your individual pension account 24 hours a day, seven days a week, call our Automated Information System at (609) 292-7524.
-With Interactive Voice Response and added services, all you need is your Social Security number and membership number to hear personalized benefits information on purchases, retirement benefits, and withdrawal. - To speak with a representative about your TPAF account or health benefits account, call (609) 292-7524 weekdays (except State holidays).
+With Interactive Voice Response and added services, all you need is your Social Security number and membership number to hear personalized benefits information on purchases, retirement benefits. and withdrawal. - To speak with a representative about your PERS account or health benefits account, call (609) 292-7524 weekdays (except State holidays).
 The most current hours of operation can be found on our website.
 If you require the services of a relay operator please dial 711 and provide the operator with the following phone number, (609) 292-6683.
-You will then be connected to a Client Services phone representative for assistance. - To speak with a plan representative about the SACT, call (609) 292-7524 weekdays (except State holidays).
-The most current hours of operation can be found on our website.
-SACT representatives will answer your questions and provide enrollment and distribution forms.
+You will then be connected to a Client Services phone representative for assistance.